The first troubleshooting step across devices is to check your notification preferences in Glue.

 Scroll to Push notifications (this device) and click the "Send test notification" button.

-If you try our troubleshooting and still have issues, you can .
+If you try our troubleshooting and still have issues, you can reach out for support.
 Please specify what exactly isn't working in your message — is it not seeing notifications, not hearing the sound, or something else?
 What were you expecting to happen, and what actually happened?
 The more detail the better!
 If you're able to send screenshots or screen recordings too that helps.